 Any full-time K–12 educator who teaches American history (including state and local history) as either an individual subject or through social studies, reading, language arts, and other subjects is eligible for the award.
 The Institute honors elementary (K–6) and middle and high school (7–12) teachers in separate categories in alternate years.

-Nominees must be planning to teach for at least one year following the award year.
 Past state and national winners are not eligible.
 Self-nominations are not accepted.

 What are the criteria for the award?

 All nominated teachers must meet the following criteria: